 For us our stay in Split was overly luxurious.
 From our penthouse apartment rental to the Splitska Riva and the copious late night Caipirinhas.
 Split was indeed an escape.
 Even if we had less than twenty-four hours to enjoy it fully.

 For the entirety of our trip, we organised accomodations via Airbnb.
 And for the first time ever I experienced one of those Airbnb horror stories.
-And that was when our original accomodation for Split cancelled on me within days of departure and mere hours for my travel companion who was set to board the plane later that day.
+And that was when our original accomodation for Split cancelled on us within days of departure and mere hours for my travel companion who was set to board the plane later that day.
 We were left in purgatory.
 Unable to accept a different offering from our host in a not so desirable area, while awaiting for said host to cancel our booking so we could proceed with arranging new quarters.
 Which at that point, with only three days prior to arrival (and in the midst of peak holiday season) we were left with a total of seven homes to select; all of which are grossly over budget.
 Noticing a panicked tweet of mine, Airbnb intervened and promptly saw to it that our previous arrangement was cancelled immediately so I could proceed to booking another.
 We were also compensated with a mere $25 credit.
 Which in hindsight seemed hardly reasonable granted the extremities and stress of our situation at that time.
 I wouldn’t say this has tarnished my experience with Airbnb completely, but it’s certainly opened my eyes and will leave me penning out alternative’s for future travels.

 With limited options we ended up selecting an apartment purely for location purposes.
 What we didn’t realise was how much of a blessing in disguise the ordeal became (granted we certainly paid for said blessings).
 Seemingly a well thought out space with interiors to match, our apartment also housed some of the most resplendent views over the city; including glimpses of the waterfront.
-As expected its location was ideal with only a short walk towards Riva and a delicious bakery right on the corner a block away; we had all we needed for such a short stay in Split.
+As expected its location was ideal with only a short walk towards Riva and a delicious bakery right on the corner a block away; we had all we needed for a short stay in Split.
 But best of all was the rooftop terrace, also undeniably ideal for impromptu twirling in my Spell Designs duster.
 Or shall we call them rain dances?
 Considering the scorching August heat lived well up to its name.
 Unfortunately my moves appeased no one and as if in retaliation, the weather continued to heat up further.

 Fortunately after a somewhat brief walk (or better yet, uber ride) away from our apartment was the waterfront adjacent to a marina.
 This spot proved to be a great opportunity to get our feet wet while simultaneously observing the rowing club in the midst of training practice.
 Though it was hard to concentrate as we were continually distracted and awestruck at not only the transparency of Croatia’s cerulean waters (my very first encounter with them), but also the majestic mountain-scape that stretched off into the horizon.